 The 2020 Notes and the 2022 Notes (together, the "Notes") are subject to a series of covenants and restrictions customary for transactions of this type, including (i) that the Issuer maintains specified reserve accounts to be used to make required payments in respect of the Notes, (ii) provisions relating to optional and mandatory prepayments and the related payment of specified amounts, including specified make-whole payments in the case of the Notes under certain circumstances, (iii) certain indemnification payments in the event, among other things, that the assets pledged as collateral for the Notes are in stated ways defective or ineffective, and (iv) covenants relating to recordkeeping, access to information, and similar matters.
 The Notes are also subject to customary rapid amortization events provided for in the indenture, including events tied to failure to maintain stated debt service coverage ratios, the sum of global gross sales for specified restaurants being below certain levels on certain measurement dates, certain change of control and manager termination events, an event of default, and the failure to repay or refinance the Notes on the applicable scheduled maturity date.
 The Notes are also subject to certain customary events of default, including events relating to non-payment of required interest, principal or other amounts due on or with respect to the Notes, failure to comply with covenants within certain time frames, certain bankruptcy events, breaches of specified representations and warranties, failure of security interests to be effective, and certain judgments.
-As of December 31, 2022, the Company was in compliance with all financial covenants.
+As of December 30, 2023, the Company was in compliance with all financial covenants.

-During the first quarter of 2022, as a result of the termination of the 2020 Variable Funding Notes, the Company recorded a loss on debt extinguishment of \$0.8 million related to the write-off of previously capitalized financing costs.
+During the first quarter of 2022, as a result of the termination of the 2020 variable funding note facility, the Company recorded a loss on debt extinguishment of \$0.8 million related to the write-off of previously capitalized financing costs.
 Total debt issuance costs incurred and capitalized in connection with the issuance of the 2022 Notes were \$5.5 million.

-As of December 25, 2021, the Company's leverage ratio was less than 5.0x, and accordingly, per the terms of the applicable debt agreements, the Company elected to suspend principal payments and classified the balance of the 2020 Notes as long-term debt.
-Subsequent to the closing of the 2022 Notes, the Company had a leverage ratio of greater than 5.0x and, accordingly, the Company resumed making scheduled amortization payments on the notes in the third quarter of 2022.
+As of December 30, 2023, the Company's leverage ratio under the 2020 Class A-2 Notes and the 2022 Class A-2 Notes was less than 5.0x.
+Per the terms of the Company's debt agreements, principal payments can be suspended at the borrower's election until the repayment date as long as the Company maintains a leverage ratio of less than 5.0x.
+Accordingly, the Company elected to suspend payments following the principal payment made in the second quarter of 2023, and the entire outstanding balance of the 2020 Class A-2 Notes and the 2022 Class A-2 Notes has been classified as long-term debt due after fiscal year 2026.
 The 2020 Class A-2 Notes and the 2022 Class A-2 Notes are generally subject to 1% annual amortization.